Open-Transactions/protocol-docs/content/docs/xml/OTmessage.md

 * Attribute `serverID`: Identifier.
 The ID of the responding Notary.
 * Attribute `requestNum`: Integer.
 Same as in the request.
 * Attribute `success`: Boolean.
 Indicates whether request was successful.
-* Element `inResponseTo`: Armored text.
+* Element `inReferenceTo`: Armored text.
 The original request.

 # User Commands